erikandersen-pariveda/antennae/trunk/Antennae/README.txt

 projects.
 It does not assume any existing knowledge of Ant, but does assume the user has access to Ant reference materials.

+Tools are provided to automate the running of FlexUnit tests.

+Additionally a set of quick start templates is provided to make it easy to get new projects up and running quickly.

 * REQUIREMENTS

 Ant 1.6.5 or newer is required (along with an Ant compatible JDK):